johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2019-02-22-allowlist-proxying-with-aspnet-core.md

-The `WhiteListProxy` proxy class we've been using looks like this:
+The `AllowListProxy` proxy class we've been using looks like this:

 ```
 using System;